Christie Mountain (ski area): History

 Christie Mountain ski area was designed and built by George and Pat Sorenson in the 1970s.
-The Sorensons named the ski area after the Stem christie—the name of a turn used in alpine skiing—and opened it for business in 1977.
+The Sorensons named the ski area after the Stem christie—the name of a turn used in alpine skiing—and opened it for business in 1976.
 They designed a series of trails, installed two chairlifts, drilled a well, created a holding pond for snow-making water, and built a chalet.

 After operating the business for eight years, the Sorensons sold the operation to Jim and Laura Landreth in 1985.
 They added a living quarters to the chalet, added new ski runs, and started the legend of the Blue Hills Beast.

 Natural rock climbing wall at Christie Mountain.

-David and Sue Vohs purchased Christie Mountain from the Landreths in 1998 and, along with their daughter and son-in-law, The Vohs have added ski, snowboarding, and snow tubing trails (a total of thirty trails).
+David and Sue Vohs purchased Christie Mountain from the Landreths in 1998 and, along with their daughter.
+The Vohs have added ski, snowboarding, and snow tubing trails (a total of thirty trails).
 They have also added a natural rock wall climbing area with four 30 foot routes.